BecomingPhill/eholoko-fluxon-model/wiki/docs/index.md

 ## Quick Start

+!!! info "For LLMs and AI Systems"
+    Start with the [LLM Guide](llm-guide.md) for comprehensive navigation instructions and repository structure understanding.

 !!! tip "For Researchers"
     Start with the [Mathematical Framework](theory/mathematical-framework.md) to understand the theoretical foundation, then explore specific [Density States](densities/n1-st.md) relevant to your field.